michaelwlu/knights-tour/README.md

 ## 🎯 About

 The Knight's Tour is a mathematical problem where a knight on a chess board must visit every square exactly once.
-This application provides an elegant, user-friendly interface for exploring this fascinating puzzle with various board sizes and difficulty levels.
+This application provides an elegant, user-friendly interface for exploring this fascinating puzzle with various board sizes and game modes that offer different levels of assistance.

 ## ✨ Features

 ### 🎮 Game Modes

-- **Easy Mode**: Valid moves highlighted, undo allowed, 5 hints
+- **Novice**: Valid moves highlighted, undo allowed, 5 hints
-- **Medium Mode**: Valid moves not highlighted, undo allowed, 4 hints
+- **Competitor**: Valid moves not highlighted, undo allowed, 4 hints
-- **Hard Mode**: Valid moves not highlighted, undo not allowed, 3 hints
+- **Expert**: Valid moves not highlighted, undo not allowed, 3 hints
-- **Expert Mode**: Valid moves not highlighted, undo not allowed, no hints
+- **Grandmaster**: Valid moves not highlighted, undo not allowed, no hints

 ### 🎛️ Customization